mulcmu/esphome-es8388-a1s/README.md

 # esphome-es8388-a1s
- Modify esphome pr#3552  for a1s mic support
+Work in progress to modify esphome pr#3552 for a1s mic support.
+External component files created from esphome jesserockz-2022-199@4b97326.